 To put the numbers into context and provide a better perspective of financial performance, it helps to look at results over time.
 To this effect, the key measure is the Authority's cost per tonne.
 This looks at how effectively the Authority has managed costs and is a key measure of efficiency and performance.
 The total cost of delivering services (Net Cost of Services plus Financing less Revaluation Costs) is divided by the total tonnes of waste (all materials) disposed by the Authority, to provide an overall cost per tonne figure.
-The share of the income (above certain thresholds) earned by the Public Private Partnership (PPP) from third parties, which is included within Miscellaneous Income totalling £19.1 million has been excluded.
-So has the provision of the share of this income to be disbursed to the Boroughs, totalling £12.7 million which has been included in Other Supplies and Payments and an adjustment of disbursement to boroughs (principally of excess reserves) accrued from 2021/22 which totalled £3.9 million.
+The share of the income (above certain thresholds) earned by the Public Private Partnership (PPP) from third parties, which is included within Miscellaneous Income totalling £12.9 million has been excluded.
+The provision of the share of this income to be disbursed to the Boroughs, totalling £8.6 million which has been included in Other Supplies and Payments has been excluded from this measure.
+Also an adjustment of disbursement to boroughs (principally of excess reserves) from 2022/23 which totalled £3.3 million has also been excluded.
 This measure reflects our real operating efficiency and has been plotted over seven years in the chart that follows.

-The key feature illustrated by this chart is that the Authority's operating cost per tonne is 11.846% more than it was in 2016/17, with a 4.25% increase on the previous year (which excludes any valuation gains/losses recognised in the Comprehensive Income and Expenditure Statement).
+The key feature illustrated by this chart is that the Authority's operating cost per tonne is 8.91% more than it was in 2017/18, with a 1.06% increase on the previous year (which excludes any valuation gains/losses recognised in the Comprehensive Income and Expenditure Statement).
 Whilst there is a small increase year on year, the chart reflects the continuous operational efficiencies the Authority makes whilst delivering on their services.
 The increase in costs is in line with inflationary increases that have impacted the Authority.
-It is worth noting that 2016/17 included significant one off benefits resulting from the commencement of full service at the new energy recovery centre.

 Once again, by considering a longer timeframe, the level of reserves available to manage risk provides better perspective about the Authority's financial health.
-The chart below considers the Authority's reserves excluding the notional property revaluation over the same period, and the earmarked reserves (accumulated WLWA share of the PPP income) set aside for delivering on the Authority's strategic priorities.
-Prior to 2013-14, the Authority had more obligations and liabilities than it did assets and therefore held a negative reserve position.
-From 2013-14 the Authority has improved its position by building a stable level of reserves as the basis of a financial buffer to better manage unexpected risks.
+The chart below considers the Authority's reserves excluding the notional property revaluation over the same period, and the earmarked reserves (accumulated WLWA share of the PPP income and investment in improving Borough's diversion rate from residual waste) set aside for delivering on the Authority's strategic priorities.
+The Authority has improved its position since 2013/14 by building a stable level of reserves as the basis of a financial buffer to better manage unexpected risks.